 Understanding the mindset of our key audience

-Having an idea of the right platform by which to reach millennial moms is one thing, but we needed to connect with this audience and understand their motivations.
+Having an idea of the right platform to reach millennial moms is one thing, but understanding consumer behavior meant we needed to be able to connect with this audience and understand their motivations.

 Through our Danone consumer research, we uncovered that being a millennial mom isn’t easy.
 In an age when access to information is in abundance, young moms are overloaded with information on how to best approach parenting, constantly seek guidance and reassurance from others, and feel pressured to make the right decisions at every step of their children’s growth.

 Through our campaign, we wanted to make sure we were not only offering moms the support they needed during the early stages of parenting but also demonstrating the wonderful things that can happen when parents empower their kids to challenge expectations and teach them how to live life their own way.
 We designed three distinct creative spots around each of our insights.

 1. Moms feel pressure to make the right choices

 Moms in Hong Kong are inundated with information on how to best approach parenting.
 Our research showed they are overwhelmed with the variety of options available to them, and as a result they feel incredible pressure to know how to make the right choices for their children.